Last Update: 10/10/20

 Foreclosure defendants are entitled to use any contractual defense that pertains to their circumstances.
-These defenses include issues like fraud, the statute of limitations and standing.
+These defenses include issues like fraud, the statute of limitations, cancellation, release, among others.

 If the borrower can demonstrate that the home loan was based upon fraud on the part of the lender or its agents, then the foreclosure action should fail.
 However, proving fraud is not easy to do because the elements of fraud must be proven with particularity.